Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 the EngagementManager presents the user with the app's dashboard.
 When the app is exited, the EngagementManager serializes its state to disk.
 Subsequently, when the app is reloaded, the EngagementManager resumes it from its previous state.

-### The form and contents of the EngageUI toolkit
-EngageUI is provided as an MIT licenced source-code toolkit (C++)
-based on the wxWidgets cross-platform app design libraries.
-It's source code consists of
-1. An implementation of the EngageUI API for wxWidgets.
-2. An implementation of an app-dashboard for an IDE and SAHAppProducer
-an activity-handler for producing EngageUI apps.

 ## EngageUI Illustrations
 ![Alt Text](https://hex-map.khitchdee.net/EngageUI-illustration.png?v08-23-2022)